Travis

 - "decrypted string"

-You can fetch the public key with Travis API, using /repos/:owner/:name/key or /repos/:id/key endpoints, for example:
+You can fetch the public key for your repository with Travis API, using /repos/:owner/:name/key or /repos/:id/key endpoints, for example:

 https://api.travis-ci.com/repos/travis-ci/travis-ci/key